3.11.15 Reasonable excuse

 - that the person was adversely affected by the death of an immediate family member or close relative, and

-- that the person was working in employment that meets minimum applicable terms and standards or attending a job interview at the time of the requirement.
+- that the person was working in employment that meets minimum applicable terms and standards, or was attending a job interview at the time of the requirement.

 However, the above list is not exhaustive.
 When considering reasonable excuse, the decision maker should take into account all factors that may have affected the job seeker's ability to comply (with the exception of specific factors that must not be considered, which are discussed further below).
 Additional factors to consider could include: